Townhouse and Low-Rise Code (up to 3 storeys)

 - Private open space reduced to 25 square metres

-This raises concerns about a return to heavily built-up sites with minimal greenery — often referred to as “moonscaping” — where vegetation is replaced by hard surfaces and building footprint.
+This raises concerns about a return to heavily built-up sites with minimal greenery where vegetation is replaced by hard surfaces and building footprint.

-The cumulative effect across suburbs could be a substantial loss of tree cover, with implications for urban heat, biodiversity, and liveability.
+The cumulative effect across suburbs is expected to be a substantial loss of tree cover and gardenspace, with implications for urban heat, biodiversity, neighbourhood character and liveability.
+The target of 30% tree canopy is undermined.
+Street trees are not able to compensate for the loss on residential lots.

 Sustainability and energy efficiency requirements are now standardised across all councils.